Water Gremlin

 Business Identity · Creative Ideas and Leadership

-They didn't need a new brand.
-They needed to rediscover the one they already had—and be brave enough to express it.
+Water Gremlin needed to remind people they still mattered.
+But they didn’t need a new brand.
+They needed to rediscover the one they already had.

 Starting with identity.

 Before anything was redesigned or rewritten, we dug into what made Water Gremlin genuinely special.
-Not just the product—the character.
+Not just the product and its history.
 The brand had something most companies would kill for: a mascot with real personality potential, sitting dormant in the logo.
-A gremlin.
-Mischievous.
-A little irreverent.
 The kind of character that could make a grown fisherman smile and a kid beg their parent to pick the one with the funny guy on the package.

 Bringing the identity to life.

-With that clarity established, the creative direction was obvious—and a little bit fun.
-We turned the gremlin into the company’s full-time spokesperson, giving him a slightly snarky, irreverent personality that matched the brand’s heritage while appealing to a modern audience.
+With that clarity established, we turned the gremlin into the company’s full-time spokesperson, giving him a slightly snarky, irreverent personality that matched the brand’s heritage while appealing to a modern audience.
 Not trying to be something new.
 Being more fully what Water Gremlin had always been.

 The result.